Koi-3088/EtumrepMMO.Server/README.md

 - Compile the EtumrepMMO.Server.WinForms project using the x64 build configuration.
 - Configure settings as desired (clients have to be whitelisted).
 - Configure your router and/or firewall to allow connections to your specified port (may also need to set up port forwarding).
+- Use either a SysBot.NET fork that establishes a client/server connection or write your own.
 - Click 'Start' to begin listening for connections.

 Credits: